Finite-Time Analysis of Crises in a Chaotically Forced Ocean Model: Finite-time Analysis

-for some scalars $x_1$ and $x_2$ (representing the two FTLEs at a point in time).
+for scalars $x_1$ and $x_2$ (which represent the two FTLEs at some given time).
 We measure the gap between the two FTLEs at a given instant in time, taking lower distances to be indicative of a stronger alignment.
-Using this metric, we found that just before and just after a crisis, this alignment is at its strongest when the trajectory is at a critical juncture such that only a slight increase in the forcing strength will be enough to cause convergence to switch to other attractor (Figure \ref{fig:0.01F+0.0159F+0.016FComp}).
-This strong alignment is more evident in cases where the attractor that loses stability under forcing resides in the SA region, but is sill present in the cases where the trajectory initially enters the TH attractor (Figure \ref{fig:01-21Comp}).
-However, the general alignment strength between the neutral Lorenz and first Stommel FTLEs across the entirety of a trajectory before and after a crisis is dependent on the system and initial conditions.
-In some cases there is a clear strengthening of the alignment, while others demonstrate a general weakening of the alignment, particularly in those cases when the remaining stable attractor is of the dual-regime type.
-(The example in Figure \ref{fig:01-21Comp} is one where the stable attractor is a dual-regime attractor.)
-In general, however, more useful measures for alignment strength already exist in the use of Lyapunov vectors, which not only help characterise the dynamics of a system \cite{ginelli2007characterizing}, but strong levels of alignment can be used to predict chaotic transitions (e.g. \cite{beims2016alignment}, \cite{sharafi2017critical}).
-Future research in the area would endeavour to identify some measure that could better characterise this alignment between the two FTLEs.
+Using this metric, we can make two general observations regarding FTLE behaviour around crises.
+We see that for the vanishing basin case, the first Stommel FTLE and neutral Lorenz FTLE show decreasing distance as the system approaches the crisis value of the forcing.
+Figure \ref{fig:0.01F+0.0159F+0.016FComp} demonstrates this through increasing instances of the distance approaching zero as the forcing increases to the critical crisis level.
+We only see a small decrease in the mean distance along the trajectory, but this is likely impacted by the large transient excursions of the Stommel exponent.
+We also found that just before a general boundary crisis, the distance is smallest when the trajectory is at a point such that only a slight increase in the forcing strength causes an escape to the other attractor (Figure \ref{fig:1-1-2Comp}).
+It is possible that for the vanishing basin crisis, there are in fact many critical points and the overall decrease in distance is a reflection of this property.
+We also note that convergence of FTLE values in the critical region persists even after the forcing surpasses the critical value.
+This convergence is more evident in cases where the attractor that loses stability resides in the SA region, but we note that this is still present in examples involving crises in the TH attractor.
+The general convergence between the neutral Lorenz and first Stommel FTLEs across the entirety of a trajectory before and after a crisis is dependent on both the system and the initial conditions.